Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 }

 /**
- * @notice updates the operator table with stake weights for an operatorSet
+ * @notice updates the operatorSet with the operator table (ie. stake weights) and its configuration
  * @param operatorSet the operatorSet to update the operator table for
- * @param referenceTimestamp the timestamp at which the operatorInfos were sourced via the `globalTableRoot`
+ * @param referenceTimestamp the timestamp at which the operatorInfos (ie. operator table) was sourced
- * @param operatorSetInfo the operatorInfos to update the operator table with
+ * @param operatorSetInfo the operator table for this operatorSet.
+This includes the `totalWeights`, `operatorInfoTreeRoot`, `aggregatePubkey`, and `numOperators`.
+ *        See `IOperatorTableCalculatorTypes.BN254OperatorSetInfo` for more details
  * @param operatorSetConfig the configuration of the operatorSet, which includes the owner and max staleness period
- * @dev Only callable by the `OperatorTableUpdater`
+ * @dev Only callable by the `OperatorTableUpdater` contract, the function on which is permissionless
  * @dev The `referenceTimestamp` must correspond to a reference timestamp for a globalTableRoot stored in the `OperatorTableUpdater`
  * @dev The `referenceTimestamp` must be greater than the latest reference timestamp for the given operatorSet */